csc690-sp19/csc690-FinalProject/README.md

 # csc690-FinalProject

-csc690-FinalProject is an application for iOS.
+TravalApp is an application for iOS.
+It gives user recommand top travel spots in town.
+This app is using the FourSqaure API.

 ## User Stories